 Trimming cat claws

-Not all senior cats will develop thickened and overgrown claws, but if they do, they will need to be trimmed to prevent overgrowth.
-If they are not trimmed regularly, they can grow long enough to curl back on themselves and embed in the paw pad, which is extremely painful and has the potential to cause an infection.
+Not all senior cats will develop thickened and overgrown claws, but if they do, it will be necessary to trim them to prevent them curling back on themselves and embedding them into the paw pad.

 Some cats are happy to have their claws trimmed, others can be tricky, particularly if you have an arthritic cat.
-Handling the legs and feet can cause him a great deal of pain which will make the experience traumatic for him as well as yourself.
+Handling the legs and feet can be painful, which will make the experience traumatic.

+Cats don’t like to have their claws trimmed because they are restrained.
 I find the easiest way to trim claws on cats who don’t like it is to wait until they are sleeping and then gently cut one or two claws at a time.
-Normal nail clippers can crush and splinter the claws on cats with overgrown claws, again due to their thickness and how dry and brittle they can become.
+Human nail clippers can crush and splinter the claws on cats with overgrown claws, again due to their thickness and how dry and brittle they can become.
 It is worthwhile investing in a good quality pair of nail clippers designed for pets (or even dogs, as they tend to be stronger and sharper).

 If you have problems trimming your cat’s claws, a veterinarian or pet groomer will be able to help you.
 It really should only take five minutes every 4-6 weeks and at a minimal cost.

 Other tips for senior cats

 Overgrown cat claws are common in older cats, and at its worst can lead to paw pad trauma as the overgrown claw curls into the pad.
 Onychauxis is a thickening of the claw associated with age, reduced exercise and grooming in senior cats exacerbate the problem.
 A cat is considered senior from 10-12 years of age, which is 57-65 in human years.
 Visits to the veterinarian should increase to every six months, even if your cat appears in good health.
 This can help to pick up any diseases which are known to affect older cats early.

 - Kidney disease